LabSilver/Tutorials/Rosetta/README.md

 ## Fragment picking
 Rosetta has various ways to perturb bond angles in existing backbones and side chains, but sometimes structures must be built piece by piece without the benefit of an starting fold.
 In these cases, structures are built by small 3, 5, and 9 amino acid *fragments*.
 Fragments are potential bond angles found in existing crystal structures that correspond to short strings of amino acids within the input sequence (provided as a '.fasta' file).
 We can produce fragments for a target protein with the 'fragment_picker' application:

 We will need: An extended chain '.pdb' for the desired protein sequence, a '.fasta' file for that sequence, a secondary structure prediction for that sequence, a database of possible fragments, and a weights value for deciding which fragments are good.
+We'll also want to provide flags as instructions to the picker.

-**Creating the .pdb file,** To obtain an extended peptide with the desired sequence, we can use the 'build' feature in pymol.
+**Creating an extended chain .pdb file,** To obtain an extended peptide with the desired sequence, we can use the 'build' feature in pymol.
 Just enter the following command but substitute in your amino acid sequence:
 ~~~~
 for aa in "DCAHWLGELVWCT": cmd._alt(string.lower(aa))
 ~~~~